 As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
 Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
 If this is a priority for you, then select a panel with a higher wattage.
 Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

-It goes without saying that a portable solar panel needs to be able to endure the elements.
-These devices literally don't work unless exposed to the sun for long periods of time.
-We've taken them through deserts, mountains, sun, wind, and rain.
-Through months of testing, nearly all the contenders stood up to the challenge.
-The canvas protective fabric is like an exoskeleton-guarding the important insides of the panels.
+By design, portable solar panels need to be able to withstand long exposure to the elements.
+The way to get ample charge to small electronics is by leaving the panels exposed to the sun for long periods.
+To ensure these panels are up to the task, we have tested them in all kinds of conditions — from the baking desert sun to high alpine terrain to extreme wind and rain.
+In general, almost all the panels stood up to the challenge.
+The canvas protective fabric is like an exoskeleton guarding the important insides of the panels.
 Solar technology seems to be advancing too, with companies working to make cells more durable and resistant to sun and water damage.